CSB-KaracaLab/prot-on/README.md

   * **Mutation models:** Generated mutant models modelled by `BuildMutant` of EvoEF1.
   * **Individual EvoEF1 score files:** EvoEF1 binding affinity predictions calculated by `ComputeBinding` of EvoEF1.
   * **Boxplot of PROT-ON scores:** All the EvoEF1 binding affinity predictions are analyzed with a boxplot, where;
-  * **Depleted mutations:** are defined by the positive outliers of box plot, and;
+  * **Depleting mutations:** are defined by the positive outliers of box plot, and;
-  * **Enriched mutations:** are defined by the negative outliers of box plot.
+  * **Enriching mutations:** are defined by the negative outliers of box plot.
+  * **Filtered mutations:** are defined as positive and negative outliers of box plot by filtering with stability changes or PSSM differences between mutant and wild type.
-  * **Heatmap pf PROT-ON scores:** All the possible mutation energies are also plotted as a heatmap for visual inspection.
+  * **Heatmap of PROT-ON scores:** All the possible mutation energies are also plotted as a heatmap for visual inspection.
 ### System dependencies
 * [EvoEF1](https://github.com/tommyhuangthu/EvoEF)
 * gcc